-Completed in December of 2008, the Administration Building houses senior administration on the upper floor, including the President, Vice-Presidents, and Comptroller.
-The Business Office and the Financial Aid Office can be found on the lower floor.
+Completed in December of 2008, the Administration Building houses senior administration on the upper floor, including the President, Vice-President, and Comptroller.
+The Office of Business Affairs and the Financial Aid Office can be found on the lower floor.

 Wellness Center